Comprehensive Training and Evaluation on Deep Reinforcement Learning for Automated Driving in Various Simulated Driving Maneuvers: CONCLUSION

-This study first summarized the utilization of DRL in every specific automated driving task, e.g.,lane-keeping, lane-changing, overtaking, ramp merging, and then customized and implemented two widely used DRLs, i.e., DQN and TRPO to tackle various driving maneuvers, and carried out a comprehensive evaluation and comparison on the model performance.
-Based on \texttt{highway-env}, modified and upgraded reward function was designed for training the DRL models.
+This study first summarized the utilization of DRL in every specific automated driving task, e.g., lane-keeping, lane-changing, overtaking, and ramp merging, then customized and implemented two widely used DRLs, i.e., DQN and TRPO to tackle various driving maneuvers and carried out a comprehensive evaluation and comparison on the model performance.
+Based on \texttt{highway-env}, a modified and upgraded reward function was designed for training the DRL models.
 Furthermore, a new integrated training environment, \textit{ComplexRoads}, was constructed, together with several built-in functions were upgraded.
-Through various experiments testing, it is verified that the model trained using the modified reward generally outperformed those with the original baseline reward, and the newly constructed \textit{ComplexRoads} demonstrated effective performance in training a uniform driving model that can tackle various driving tasks rather than one specific maneuver.
-As a preliminary study, the findings in this paper will provide meaningful and instructive insights for future studies towards developing automated driving with DRL and simulation.
+Through various experiments, it is verified that the models trained using the modified reward generally outperformed those with the original baseline reward and the newly constructed \textit{ComplexRoads} demonstrated effective performance in training a uniform model that can tackle various driving tasks rather than one specific maneuver.
+As a preliminary study, the findings will provide meaningful and instructive insights for future studies towards developing automated driving with DRL and simulation.

-One feature that was implemented by this study but was removed due to time constraints and lack of computational resource, was training the cars to reach a specific destination in the designed \textit{ComplexRoads} environment, which requires more interactions of training and perhaps the implementation of a path finding and optimization.
-This might be interesting direction for further research.
+One feature that was implemented by this study but was removed due to time constraints and lack of computational resources, was training the cars to reach a specific destination in the designed \textit{ComplexRoads} environment, which requires more interactions of training and perhaps the implementation of a path finding and optimization algorithm.
+In particular, providing a metric distance from the ego car to the destination, incentivized the car to take road options which seem to directly reduce the distance, which means the car often choose poorly and got punished by the distance increasing before decreasing.
+While this approach might work for grid like city structures it confuses the learning process in general.
+Nevertheless alternative direct navigation reward designs are a very interesting direction for further research.